mykolav/coollang-2020-fs/README.md

 A [news report](https://www.msys2.org/news/#2021-01-31-aslr-enabled-by-default) on the MSYS2 page and an [ld bug report](https://sourceware.org/bugzilla/show_bug.cgi?id=26659) seem to discuss a very similar issue though not exactly the same.

 I don't really understand what causes the issue with linking object files produced from compiler-generated assembly.
 But a workaround suggested on the MSYS2 page solves it.
 The workaround is to pass `--default-image-base-low` to ld.
-Have not yet updated the compiler's code to include this flag into the linker command line.

-Alternatively, downgrading GNU Binutils to 2.34 also makes the problem go away.
+The compiler's code includes this flag into the linker command line to work around the problem.
+If you still encounter similar error messages, you might try downgrading GNU Binutils to 2.34 to make the problem go away.

 ```sh
 pacman -U http://repo.msys2.org/mingw/x86_64/mingw-w64-x86_64-binutils-2.34-3-any.pkg.tar.zst
 ```